tgrall/gps-babel-service/README.md

 This project expose GPS Babel as a service to convert trace to GPX format.

-This is a docker container for GPS Babe; and a Web Site at the top of it.
+This is a docker container for GPS Babe and a Web site at the top of it.